agnes0304/agnes0304/README.md

 Hi, I'm Jiwoo.
 Bridging my journey from West Asian studies and political science to the world of computer science engineering, I find myself captivated by the power of technology.
 My academic background has fueled a strong interest in education and a deep appreciation for global exploration.
 I see myself as a programmer who uses technology to create solutions that really make a difference.
 I always keep in mind the people who will use what I build.

 Outside of tech, I'm an avid traveler and scuba diver, passionate about learning and sharing knowledge.
-I'm on a path to make meaningful contributions through technology, aiming to positively influence those around me."
+I'm on a path to make meaningful contributions through technology, aiming to positively influence those around me.

 </br>